 Everyone says couples should book their venue at least a year in advance or risk hosting the blessed event in the backyard, so I was thrilled that Sean’s relatively early proposal gave me a good 15 months to plan.
 And then our venue search started holding up the whole show.
 Since we didn’t have a venue, we didn’t have a date, so we couldn’t book our vendors.
 (Not that we knew what kinds of vendors we’d need anyway, since so many venues come with laundry lists of preferences and regulations.)
 We were getting so close to the wire (our negative one-year anniversary is next week, after all) that I couldn’t think about my wedding without a roll of Tums, a handful of Zoloft, and a shaker of vodka.

 On Saturday Sean and I visited the only remaining viable venue within a 50 mile radius of our residences.
 Sean thought it was the nicest venue we’d seen so far, I liked it well enough to sign on the dotted line and just be done with the whole ordeal, and my parents were prepared to pay the deposit.
 When I went to bed on Sunday night, I felt a mild sense of relief that I would no longer have to fret about location and a nagging sense of fear that my wedding was turning into this big, ugly monster that was stomping out of my control.
-And then on Monday morning, the festering boil on the butt of my matrimony finally burst—all over my place of business.
+And then on Monday morning, the festering boil on the butt of my matrimony finally burst—

 I was two minutes away from my office when I got word that the venue that I thought everyone had finally agreed on didn’t pass economic muster.
 And then I spent the first two hours of my workday completely despondent—I sent countless distraught emails and texts and prayed that my coworkers wouldn’t notice my watery eyes or my quivering bottom lip.
 By the end of the morning, I’d actually gotten the green light to book any venue I wanted, but the damage was already done.
 Worries about the venue had been polluting my wedding planning experience for so long that they had finally rendered me completely numb to the whole event.
 I just wanted to skip it.
 (I know I’m prone to histrionics, people, but believe me when I say that at 3:00 Monday afternoon, the only five words I could speak about my wedding were “I don’t give a shit.”)